ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 See src/tests/test\_data/cbs\_sim.vcf for an example VCF.

-Provide a primer BED file for primer-aware read editing:
+Provide a primer BED file for primer-aware read editing.
 ```
 satmut_utils -i ENST00000398165.7 -x $REF_DIR -o $OUTPUT_DIR -p primers.bed sim -a negative_control.bam -v sim_variants.vcf
 ```

 See sim requirement 4 in the section above for a description of primer masking in the context of simulation.
 The primer BED must have a strand field.
 See tests/test\_data/CBS\_insilico_primers.bed for an example BED.

-Specify that the alignments are from a RACE-like library preparation chemistry, and use a random seed to select different reads for editing:
+Specify that the alignments are from a RACE-like library preparation chemistry, and use a new random seed to select different read pairs for editing:
 ```
 satmut_utils -i ENST00000398165.7 -x $REF_DIR -o $OUTPUT_DIR -p primers.bed --race_like sim -a negative_control.bam -v sim_variants.vcf -s 99
 ```